scuml/django-mail-panel/README.md

 Testing and debugging emails while developing a django app has never been pleasant.
 Sending emails to a file-based backend requires a user to click through obtusely named files and does not provide a way to preview rendered html.
 Sending email to a valid mailbox incurs a delay as the email is processed though a mail server, all the while adding clutter to a developer's inbox, and even occasionally finds itself buried in a spam directory.

-The Django Debug Toolbar Mail Panel attempts to address these problems by providing a way to preview emails within the browser window.
+The mail panel attempts to address these problems by providing a way to preview emails within the browser window.

-This Django Debug Toolbar panel is released under the BSD license, like Django and the Django Debug Toolbar.
+This mail panel is released under the Apache license.
 If you like it, please consider contributing!

-The debug toolbar mail panel was originally created by Stephen Mitchell in August 2015 for The Tracktor.
 Special thanks to @ShawnMilo for the code review.

 Installation